The dynamical degree of billiards in an algebraic curve: Introduction

-In general, blowing up indeterminacy points of a map or correspondence just creates new ones, but in our case $P$ is genuinely a better space of initial conditions than $C \times D$; in fact, we expect that $P$ is an algebraically stable model when $C$ is very general.

 The proof of Theorem \ref{thm_main} proceeds by computing the action of the billiards correspondence $b$ on the cohomology of the modified phase space $P$, via the pushforward linear map $b_*$.
 To get a finite-dimensional vector space, we work with the group $\Num^1 P$ of divisors up to numerical equivalence, and we compute the spectral radius of $b_*$.
-Here, there is another surprise: although the rank of $\Num^1 C \times D$ grows like $2d^2$, where $d = \deg C$, we nonetheless find that the leading eigenvalue of $b_*$ is an algebraic integer of degree at most $3$.
+Here, there is another surprise: although $\Num^1 C \times D \cong \Z^{2+2d^2}$, where $d = \deg C$, we nonetheless find that the leading eigenvalue of $b_*$ is an algebraic integer of degree at most $3$.

+Finally, the proof of singularity confinement (Theorem \ref{thm_main_sc}) is another application of the local blowup lemmas in Section \ref{sect_local}; these allow us to compute the images of each contracted curve by $b^2$.